unb-libraries/lib.unb.ca/README.md

 * [docker-compose](https://docs.docker.com/compose/): Installation steps [are located here](https://docs.docker.com/compose/install/).

 ### Step 2: Deploy
-With all dependencies installed, you are ready to deploy the application locally and and begin development.
-To do so:
+With all dependencies installed, you are ready to deploy the application locally and and begin development:

 ```
 composer install --prefer-dist